Augmented-Health-Lab/Glucose-ML_arxiV2025/README.md

 This repository is organized into the following folders:

 1. ```preprocessing_script/```
-    Contains scripts for cleaning and preparing raw datasets for analysis.
+    Contains scripts for cleaning and preparing raw datasets for the task of blood glucose prediction.

 2. ```Data_filter_70_coverage/```
     Includes scripts for filtering CGM data to retain days with at least 70% CGM data coverage.
 3. ```baseline_performance/```
-    Contains scripts and results for baseline blood glucose prediction models.
+    Contains scripts and results for implementing two naive blood glucose prediction models.
 4. ```Paper_Figures/```
-    Includes figures and visualizations used in the paper for comparison and analysis.
+    Includes comparative analysis figures presented in the paper.

 5. ```Script_for_Figures/```
-    Include the Jupyter notebook files to calculate the plot the figures included in the paper.
+    Includes the Jupyter notebook files used to plot the figures presented in the paper.

 6. ```Script_for_Tables/```
-    Include the Jupyter notebook files to calculate the data for the tables included in the paper.
+    Includes the Jupyter notebook files to calculate the data for the tables included in the paper.

 ## Preprocessing